Learn how to accept 3D Secure authenticated card payments.

 Dynamic 3D Secure

 While 3D Secure reduces the risk of fraudulent payments, many shoppers are still unfamiliar with the authentication process, and do not complete payment verification.
 In addition, client-side technical errors can occur when the shopper is being redirected, further lowering your conversion rate.

 To counter these issues we developed Adyen Dynamic 3D Secure.
 This lets you use rules to determine which payments are routed though 3D Secure authentication, and which are processed without.

-Dynamic 3D Secure requires additional configuration by Adyen, and carries a per transaction fee.
+Dynamic 3D Secure requires additional configuration by Adyen.
 To enable this feature, contact our Support Team team.

 For more information, see our Dynamic 3D Secure documentation.